Pedrocrlx/SubHub/README.md

 - **NGINX 1.27** – Used to serve the static frontend content efficiently in a production environment.
 - **Docker** – Provides isolated containers for each service to ensure consistent environments across development and deployment.
 - **Docker Compose** – Simplifies the orchestration and management of multi-container applications.
-- **VSCode DevContainer** – Facilitates a pre-configured development environment for all contributors.
+- **VSCode DevContainer - Docker in Docker** – Facilitates a pre-configured development environment for all contributors.
 - **Poetry** – Manages Python dependencies and virtual environments in a reproducible and maintainable way.
 - **Git and GitHub** – Used for version control, collaboration, and continuous integration.